- About the Vendor Product Selection Screen (aka Buying Preferences Screen)

 - If you are a corporate account looking to generate a vendor product selection list for one or more or your corporate menus, select the My Menus filter, and from the drop-down, select your menus.

-- If you are a corporate parent account looking to generate a vendor product selection list for one or more menus used by your child accounts, select the Master Menus filter, and from the drop-down, select the applicable child account menus (note that the Master Menus option shows menus owned by your parent account hierarchy and also shows menus owned by your child accounts; click here for information on Master Menus).
+- If you are a corporate parent account looking to generate a vendor product selection list for one or more menus used by your child accounts, select the Master Menus filter, and from the drop-down, select the applicable child account menus (note that the Master Menus option shows menus owned by your parent account hierarchy and also shows menus owned by your child accounts; click here for information on Master Menus, also known as Menu Templates).

 - The following filters are available to narrow down the items to display from the selected menu(s):

-- Menu Day - select the days of the week from which to populate the screen with items.
+- Menu Days - select the days of the week from which to populate the screen with items.
+Note that the first day listed is Sunday.

 - Meal - select the meal periods (breakfast, lunch, dinner) and snack times (snack am, snack pm, snack hs) from which to populate the screen with items.